ehraz786/tgdl/README.md

 MIT — See LICENSE file in repository

-## 👨‍💻 Credits & Attribution

-<h3 align="center">‎𐂐 Forked from <a href="https://github.com/XronTrix10/Telegram-Leecher">XronTrix10</a></h3>

-### Special Thanks 🙏

-- **XronTrix10** — Original creator and main developer
-- **kjeymax** — Bug fixes and minor improvements
-- **ehraz786** — Bug fixes and minor improvements

 ## Recent Fixes
 - **YTDL Video Naming:** Videos downloaded using `ytdl` are now saved with their proper titles instead of their video IDs.
-- **Thumbnail Format:** Thumbnails are now saved in `.jpg` format to avoid issues with some Telegram clients that don't handle `.webp` thumbnails correctly.
+- **Thumbnail Format & Naming:** Thumbnails are now saved in `.jpg` format with video titles as filenames.
+YTDL thumbnails are properly detected and converted, avoiding issues with `.webp` format in Telegram clients.
 - **Magnet Link Cleanup**: Fixed an issue where partially downloaded files from a canceled magnet link were not properly cleaned up and were being included in subsequent tasks.
+- **Magnet Download Display**: Magnet link downloads now display in a readable format on the second attempt, improving user experience.
 - **Improved Video Splitting**: Enhanced video splitting to correctly handle x265 encoded MP4s and MKVs, as well as x264 encoded MKVs, ensuring that video, audio, and subtitle tracks are all correctly processed.
+- **Video Split Size Limit**: Fixed issue where split video parts reached up to 2GB and couldn't upload to Telegram.
+Now properly handles high bitrate videos by enforcing stricter split size limits to stay within Telegram's 2GB file size restriction.
 - **Added WMV Conversion**: Added support for converting `.wmv` files.
 These files are now correctly identified as videos and sent for conversion.

 ---

 **Happy Leeching! 🦐**

+## 👨‍💻 Credits & Attribution

+<h3 align="center">‎𐂐 Forked from <a href="https://github.com/XronTrix10/Telegram-Leecher">XronTrix10</a></h3>

+### Special Thanks 🙏

+- **[XronTrix10](https://github.com/XronTrix10/Telegram-Leecher)** — Original creator and main developer
+- **[kjeymax](https://github.com/kjeymax/Telegram-Leecher)** — Bug fixes and minor improvements
+- **[ehraz786](https://github.com/ehraz786/tgdl)** — Bug fixes and minor improvements